vblanco20-1/vulkan-guide/docs/chapter-4/storage_buffers.md

 	ObjectData objects[];
 } objectBuffer;
 ```
-We need the std140 layout description to make the array match how arrays work in Cpp.
-That std140 enforces some rules about how the memory is laid out, and whats its alignement.
+We need the std140 layout description to make the array match how arrays work in cpp.
+That std140 enforces some rules about how the memory is laid out, and what is its alignment.
 The set is now 1, and binding is 0, referencing that its a new descriptor set slot.

 We are also using `readonly buffer` instead of `uniform` when declaring it.
-Shader Storage buffers can be read or written to, so we need to let vulkan know.
+Shader Storage buffers can be read or written to, so we need to let Vulkan know.
 THey are also defined with `buffer` instead of `uniform`.

 The array inside is also not sized.
 You can only have unsized arrays in storage buffers.
 This will let the shader scale to whatever buffer size we have.